jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_axis_set_name.rs - A chart example demonstrating setting the
   title of chart axes.

+* doc_chart_formatting.rs - An example of chart formatting.

 * doc_chart_intro.rs - A simple chart example using the rust_xlsxwriter
   library.